MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### NewTabPageSetFeedType

-  #### Configure the Microsoft Edge new tab page experience (deprecated)
+  #### Configure the Microsoft Edge new tab page experience (obsolete) (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 92.
   #### Supported versions:

-  - On Windows and macOS since 79 or later
+  - On Windows and macOS since 79, until 92

   #### Description

-  We are deprecating this policy because the new version of the enterprise new tab page no longer requires choosing between different content types.
+  This policy is obsolete because the new version of the enterprise new tab page no longer requires choosing between different content types.
 Instead, the content that is presented to the user can be controlled via the Microsoft 365 admin center.
 To get to the Microsoft 365 admin center, sign in at https://admin.microsoft.com with your admin account.
-The policy will be made obsolete after Microsoft Edge version 90.

 Lets you choose either the Microsoft News or Office 365 feed experience for the new tab page.